FelixVanorder/sto/README.md

 ## Performance

-Because of absolute simplicity of interface the caculations is very simple and all unnecessary thing is eliminated which gives good results especially for small integer types.
+Because of absolute simplicity of interface the caculations is very simple and all unnecessary things is eliminated which gives good results especially for small integer types.
 See `test/test_benchmark_sto.cpp`.

 Example from my system: